pgroenbaek/tsre5-trainsimcom-fork-qt6/docs/cmake-build-manual.md

 The `vcpkg` tool by Microsoft is a dependency manager that handles downloading, building, and integrating libraries into the project automatically.
 It is similar to what NuGet does for C#, just for C/C++ instead.

 For example, using `vcpkg` you don't need to find openal-soft manually.
-Qt needs dynamic linking due to the Open Source license, so therefore Qt is not handled through `vcpkg` like the other dependencies.
-It is also easier to download and use the prebuilt Qt libraries.
+The package manager will fetch sources and build the libraries as needed.
+Qt is not handled through `vcpkg` like the other dependencies, since it is easier to download and use the prebuilt Qt libraries.
 In addition, it takes a long time to fetch and compile Qt through `vcpkg` and it is more error-prone.

 ## Windows